On the basis of

-- Usability of mobile platforms
+- usability of mobile platforms

-- Efficiency and battery life
+- efficiency and battery life

-- Mobiles and the cloud
+- interaction between mobile and cloud technologies

-- Image and video processing on mobile devices
+- image and video processing on mobile devices

-- Legal frameworks for mobile applications: EU, US and Norway.
+- Legal frameworks for mobile applications: EU, US and Norway

-- Releasing and updating mobile apps.
+- Releasing and updating mobile apps

 Teaching Methods (additional text)